-The mission of Miles College's social work program, is to prepare competent generalist social work practitioners who are lifelong learners and are committed to improving social, economic and political justice, while enhancing the quality of well-being of vulnerable individuals, families, groups and communities through education, service and leadership with a focus on issues related to African Americans and other diverse populations. elements of the social Students are required to maintain a cumulative GPA of 2.5 throughout the program.
+Those students who do not successfully complete the admission process are referred for advisement and counseling.
+Students have the right to appeal any admission decision by submitting an appeal letter in writing within seven (7) days of an admission decision.
+Only students that have successfully completed the BSW program admission process (BSW candidates) are allowed to enroll in upper division social work courses.
+Students are required to maintain a cumulative GPA of 2.5 throughout the program.
 BSW candidates who do not maintain a 2.5 GPA will be placed on academic probation for one semester.
 These students will work with their advisors to improve their cumulative GPA.
 Students who are unable to improve their cumulative GPA after academic probation will be referred for college advisement and counseling.
 These students will not be allowed to continue to enroll in upper level social work courses.